FICTURE7/pseu/README.md

 slightly fancier/simpler code should be OK, I think.

 #### ETA
-I will try to get this 'done' before the start of the third trimester which should be around August, so I can actually start studying/revising to get decent grades XD.
+~~I will try to get this 'done' before the start of the third trimester which should be around August~~, so I can actually start studying/revising to get decent grades XD.

 #### Maybes?
 Ideas & features which may be implemented, but likely not. ¯\\\_(ツ)\_/¯